liferay-design/liferay.design/src/markdown/handbook/work/remotely.md

 The ironic thing is that — if you think about it, **we’re all _already_ remote**.
 Designers working in Los Angeles need to collaborate remotely with engineers in Spain and Brazil.
 The CEO works remotely with general managers, salespeople, and others all over the world.

-Our goal, as a Design Department is to operationalize effective remote practices to lower costs (fewer face-to-face meetings) and higher revenue (increased productivity).
+Our goal, as a Design Department is to operationalize effective remote practices to reduce costs (fewer face-to-face meetings) and grow revenue (increased productivity).

 Too often, we focus on the _“remote”_ aspect, dealing with problems that have long since been solved by software and processes.
 In our experience, what we actually need to be focused more on is the _“work”_ aspect.
 If we empower our teammates to **work effectively**, _where_ they do it is not that important.
 By strengthening the culture for remote teammates, we can exponentially expand the talent pool _and_ provide our existing team with better opportunities to reach their full potential to serve others.